 for passengers on the Ioffe

 for passengers on the Vavilov, everything is scheduled one day later except the welcome reception dinner and briefing

 March 1 - Depart from your home city for overnight flights to Buenos Aires.

-March 2 - Flights arrive in Buenos Aires and passengers transfer to the Marriott Hotel.
+March 2 - Flights arrive in Buenos Aires and passengers transfer to the Plaza Hotel Buenos Aires.
 Light training run in late afternoon.

 March 3 - A half-day city tour will introduce you to the vibrant capital of Argentina.
-Evening cocktail reception, race check-in and welcome banquet and briefing in the Marriott Hotel.
+Evening cocktail reception, race check-in and welcome banquet and briefing in the Plaza Hotel Buenos Aires.

 March 4 - Another day free to explore Buenos Aires.

 March 5 - Passengers transfer to the domestic airport for early morning flight to Ushuaia, Tierra del Fuego, the world's southernmost city.
 You will have half of the day to explore this interesting town with plenty of shops and restaurants.
 Board the ship at about 4:00pm for departure to Antarctica.
 Welcome reception and briefing on shipboard safety.
 Evening film, Ice Birds.